vishalcloudyuga/dcos-docs/1.8/development/create-package.md

 Currently, a package can specify one of two values for `.packagingVersion`, either 2.0 or 3.0.
 The version declared will dictate which other files are required for the complete package as well as the schemas all the files must adhere to.

-Consider the following guidelines when creating a your `package.json` file:
+Consider the following guidelines when creating your `package.json` file:

 * Focus the description on the service.
 Assume that all users are familiar with DC/OS and Mesos.
 * The `tags` parameter is used for user searches (`dcos package search <criteria>`).
 Add tags that distinguish the service in some way.
 Avoid the following terms: Mesos, Mesosphere, DC/OS, and datacenter.
 For example, the unicorns service could have: `"tags": ["rainbows", "mythical"]`.